romantao/openlpc-USB_Bootloader/README.md

 works fine now (after some bug fixes in the [original version of this bootloader](http://dangerousprototypes.com/docs/LPC_ARM_quick_start#Bootloaders).

-**mtools Method**

-Alternatively, you can use `mdel` and `mcopy` tools from the `mtools` package.
-To flash, hold down the bootloader entry button while powering on.
-Then:

-    $ sudo mdel -i /dev/sdc ::/firmware.bin
-    $ sudo mcopy -i /dev/sdc firmware.bin ::/firmware.bin

-where `/dev/sdc` is the device name of the LPC17xx.
-No need to unmount or anything after that, just reset the board.

-There's a utility script at `script/flash.sh` to automate these two steps, since sometimes it can take a few seconds before the LPC17xx filesystem can be written, and you have to keep retrying the mdel command.
-Run it like so:

-    $ ../script/flash.sh /dev/sdc blink.bin

 ## License

 The LPCUSB library is made availble under the BSD license.
 It is linked to from